-\ Denotes less than 1%.
+Denotes less than 1%.

-- (1) Includes options to purchase 2,000 shares of common stock that are currently exercisable or will become exercisable within 60 days of April 8, 2013. - (2) Includes options to purchase 7,500 shares of common stock that are currently exercisable or will become exercisable within 60 days of April 8, 2013. - (3) Includes options to purchase 500 shares of common stock that are currently exercisable or will become exercisable within 60 days of April 8, 2013. - (4) Includes options to purchase 1,500 shares of common stock that are currently exercisable or will become exercisable within 60 days of April 8, 2013. - (5) Includes options to purchase 2,750 shares of common stock that are currently exercisable or will become exercisable within 60 days of April 8, 2013. - (6) Includes options to purchase 14,250 shares of common stock that are currently exercisable or will become exercisable within 60 days of April 8, 2013. - (7) This information is based on a Schedule 13G/A filed on February 13, 2013.
+- (1) Includes options to purchase 2,000 shares of common stock that are currently exercisable or will become exercisable within 60 days of April 7, 2014. - (2) Includes options to purchase 7,500 shares of common stock that are currently exercisable or will become exercisable within 60 days of April 7, 2014. - (3) Includes options to purchase 500 shares of common stock that are currently exercisable or will become exercisable within 60 days of April 7, 2014. - (4) Includes options to purchase 1,500 shares of common stock that are currently exercisable or will become exercisable within 60 days of April 7, 2014. - (5) Includes options to purchase 11,500 shares of common stock that are currently exercisable or will become exercisable within 60 days of April 7, 2014. - (6) This information is based on a Schedule 13G/A filed on February 12, 2014.
 The shares listed in the table are beneficially owned by Massachusetts Financial Services Company ("MFS") and/or certain other non-reporting entities.
-MFS has sole voting power with respect to 2,120,878 of the shares and sole dispositive power with respect to all of the shares.
-The interest of one entity, the MFS New Discovery Fund (the "Fund"), a series of MFS Series Trust I (which is an investment company), in the common stock of the Company, amounted to 1,167,883 shares of common stock, or 7.6%, of the total number of shares outstanding.
-The Fund, which is a series of a Massachusetts business trust, has its principle office at 111 Huntington Avenue, Boston, Massachusetts 02199.
+MFS has sole voting power with respect to 2,114,018 of the shares and sole dispositive power with respect to all of the shares.
+The interest of one entity, the MFS New Discovery Fund (the "Fund"), a series of MFS Series Trust I (which is an investment company), in the common stock of the Company, amounted to 1,225,315 shares of common stock, or 7.9%, of the total number of shares outstanding.
+The Fund, which is a series of a Massachusetts business trust, has its principle office at 111 Huntington Avenue, Boston, Massachusetts 02199. - (7) This information is based on a Schedule 13G filed on February 6, 2014.
+Signia Capital Management, LLC is the beneficial owner of the listed shares and has sole voting power with respect to 109,137 of the shares and sole dispositive power with respect to all of the shares.